SambhavSurthi/Student-Performance-Predicter/README.md

-# This is a End To End Machine Learning project
+# This is a End-To-End Machine Learning project